damianhakert/damianhakert.github.io/source/_posts/2015-02-19-moving-all-your-data.markdown

 ```

 I later learned that I actually deployed a new version of the failover script
-with a bug in it that would have caused significant extra downtime (but no data
+with a bug in it that potentially could have confused the hell out of my
-loss) if one my teammates would have tried to use it.
-Luckily we never actually
+teammates had they had to use it under duress.
+Luckily we never actually needed
-needed the failover procedure during the time the new script was in production.
+the failover procedure during the time the new script was in production.

 But, even though I was introducing new complexity and hence bugs into our
 failover tooling, I did manage to learn and try out enough things to bring this